The Chi Lin Nunnery and Garden in Diamond Hill

 - Create additional question that show that you have an understanding of the distinctive beliefs and practices of this religious group.

-- Take pictures of visuals that you observe at the site (architecture, colors, artwork, symbols, special dress, spiritual practice) that often communicate powerfully more about the values of this religion.
+- Take pictures of visuals that you observe at the site (architecture, colors, artwork, symbols, special dress, spiritual practice) that often communicate powerfully about the values of this religious community than words can ever do.

 - Document your visit with high-quality photos and/or video, some of which include your whole group at the site.